loopstick/ESP32_Tutorial/README.md

 #### More on Sensors in the near future
 Let's shift our focus, now, for a moment, to outputting a range of voltages.
 Then we'll put the input and output together to get real world input to control real world output.

+- see some additional Sensor Resources here: https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor/using-a-pir-w-arduino

 ### Sensor ranges, calibration, and mapping
-- _coming soon._
-- useful Arduino functions for
+- useful Arduino functions
   - [map()](https://www.arduino.cc/reference/en/language/functions/math/map/)
   - [constrain()](https://www.arduino.cc/reference/en/language/functions/math/constrain/)